Smritibajaj/starter-kit/README.md

 # Packages Used

-==MUI Base== - MUI Base is a library of unstyled React UI components.
+**MUI Base** - MUI Base is a library of unstyled React UI components.
 These components were extracted from Material UI, and are now available as a standalone package.
 They feature the same robust engineering but without implementing Material Design.